Su Mathews Hale

 A frequent speaker and design judge, Su was featured as a “Symbol Master” by AIGA and was selected by Graphic Design USA as one of the 2013 “People to Watch.”
 Her work has been published in design books such as Designing Brand Identity, Go Logo, LogoLounge V, and Symbol, and featured in leading design publications such as American Institute of Graphic Arts, Business Insider, Communication Arts, Graphis, HOW Design, Identity, Mohawk Show 9, and PRINT.

-Su is currently serving as president of AIGA, the professional association for graphic design.
+Su is currently serving as president of AIGA.
 Su has held a number of roles at the association including AIGA national board member, co-chair of “Bright Lights: The AIGA Awards,” and co-founder of the AIGA Women’s Leadership Initiative, whose mission is to foster and celebrate women’s achievements throughout the design industry.
 She now also has the honor of being only the fifth female President in AIGA’s 100-year history.

 Prior to joining Lippincott, Su was an associate partner at Pentagram Design.